open-source-modelling/insurance_matlab/smith&wilson/README.md

 ### SW Parameters
  - Ultimate froward rate ufr represents the rate to which the rate curve will converge as time increases.
- - Convergence speed parameter α controls the speed at which the curve converges towards the ufr parameter from the last liquid point (last data point avalible in the market information input)
+ - Convergence speed parameter α controls the speed at which the curve converges towards the ufr parameter from the last liquid point (last data point available in the market information input)

 ### Desired output